-Sushi has been an important part of British cuisine for quite some time now, but not everyone is completely aware of the nutritional value of sushi.
+Sushi – despite being an eastern staple – has been an important part of US cuisine for quite some time now, but not everyone is completely aware of the nutritional value of sushi.
 As it grows in popularity, just how well do you know these delicious small dishes?
-Here’s 12 nutritional facts about sushi to whet your appetite:
+Here’s some fun facts about sushi to whet your appetite:

 Sushi is made with rice, usually served cold, seaweed, vinegars and topped or wrapped with raw fish.